 - You will also need to provide evidence of current Texas vocational nurse licensure or certification of medical military specialties.

-- Military mobility applicants must provide a DD 214 form, a Joint Service transcript and performance reports indicating completion of programs for Army Combat Medics, Navy Corpsmen, or Air Force Medics within the last ten (10) years.
+- Military mobility applicants must provide a DD 214 form, a Joint Service transcript and/or performance reports indicating completion of programs for Army Combat Medics, Navy Corpsmen, or Air Force Medics within the last ten (10) years.
 In addition, official documents which validate clinical experiences in military medical-technical roles advantage the applicant for consideration.